DanielPelnar/flipping-tiles-game/README.md

 **How to Play it?**
 * Simply on this link: https://flipping-tiles-game.web.app/
-* My dog, called Yoda just turned 2 years old.
+* My dog, Yoda, just turned 2 years old.
 Can you find and match all his photos?
 * There are 8 unique pairs of photos of my dog - in total 16 photos.
 * The goal of the game is to find the pairs.
 * GL HF!